Dentists may notice signs of osteoporosis first

 Signs of osteoporosis

 • Tooth loss.
-Studies support the hypothesis that people with low bone mineral density tend to lose more teeth.
+People with low bone mineral density tend to lose more teeth.

 • Loose or ill-fitting dentures.
 Bone loss may become so severe that it may be impossible to create functional dentures.
 Without the aid of dentures to chew many types of food, older patients may suffer severe nutritional deficiencies.
 In addition, ill-fitting dentures can lead to mouth sores and difficulty speaking.

 • Gum disease.
-Gum disease contributes to bone loss and may provide a clue to the diagnosis of an underlying disease such as osteoporosis.
+This condition contributes to bone loss, and may provide a clue to the diagnosis of an underlying disease such as osteoporosis.

 Tips on preventing osteoporosis